georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

 2. Create and run system tests with wdi5 that add a new book to your bookshop and check if it's displayed in the list.

 3. Automate your system tests by integrating them into a CI/CD pipeline.
-(Q3/2022) - TODO(Laura): Group Page

 ### About System Tests with wdi5